Table of contents

 Technical opinion about the document “Curricular Goals for Primary School – Mathematics

-The Portuguese Society for Research in Mathematics Education (SPIEM) strongly recommends that the Ministry of Education and Science (MEC) should withdraw the proposal of Curricular Goals for Primary School – Mathematics, currently under discussion.
+The Portuguese Society of Research in Mathematics Education (SPIEM) strongly recommends that the Ministry of Education and Science (MEC) should withdraw the proposal of Curricular Goals for Primary School – Mathematics, currently under discussion.
 This recommendation is the result of a careful analysis of the aforementioned proposed goals, scientifically supported by the results of national and international research in mathematics education, from which it is concluded that the proposed goals reflect globally a poor and reductive conception of what mathematics is and what students should learn about mathematics.
 In reality, it resumes curricular guidelines that are already outdated and that were at the root of the low performance of Portuguese students revealed in previous decades but which have been consistently improving in recent years.
 A possible implementation of the proposed targets now presented by MEC would be very serious for the country, as it would correspond to a significant regression in the mathematical learning of Portuguese students.

 SPIEM considers that the proposed new targets are clearly inconsistent with the current Mathematics Programme, which is aligned with the current curriculum guidelines for school mathematics in countries with good levels of achievement.
 As specified below, the main teaching purpose highlighted in each theme of the Programme is not translated into the proposed goals, which do not value mathematical understanding (“understanding” or “comprehension” are words that do not appear once in the proposed goals), nor the progressive formalisation of mathematical knowledge, They prefer to assume formalisation as a given from the outset, even in situations where this does not make the slightest sense (for example, the emphasis given to mathematical formalisation goes as far as indicating that algorithmic and/or formal representations should be used to perform the integer division of two numbers up to 10, p.
 16, descriptor 8.3).
 Much of what the targets indicate in each content ‘subdomain’ is new vis-à-vis the Programme – for example, axiomatisation of mathematical theories, set theory, ‘knowing the Greek alphabet’.
 There are also contents of the Mathematics Programme which are not included in the proposed goals or which are drastically reduced, such as for example algebraic thinking in the 1st cycle, the statistical investigation process, probabilities.